RedPitaya/Documentation/developerGuide/hardware/125-14/fastIO.rst

 Jumper orientation
 ------------------

 Jumper position can have an effect on the measurements taken with Red Pitaya.
-The jumpers are internally connected with a small metal plate, which acts as a capacitor and has an effect on the overall capacitance, which in trn affects the input impedance.
-A calibration is highly recommended if the jumpers are moved from an incorrect to a correct position.
+The jumpers are internally connected with a small metal plate, which acts as a capacitor and has an effect on the overall capacitance, which in turn affects the input impedance.
+If the jumpers are moved from an incorrect to a correct position, a calibration is highly recommended.

-Incorrect placement of the jumpers can cause overshooting or under cutting of the front part of the aqcuired square type signals, as shown in the picture below.
+Incorrect placement of the jumpers can cause overshooting or undercutting of the front part of the acquired square type signals, as shown in the picture below.

 .. figure:: Jumper_position_wrong_signal.jpg

-    As it can be observed, **If the jumpers are not placed correctly, the step response becomes under-compensated.**
+    As it can be observed, **if the jumpers are not placed correctly, the step response becomes under-compensated.**

-With the correct placement of the jumper pins that same waveform looks correct.
+With the correct placement of the jumper pins, that same waveform looks much better.

 .. figure:: Jumper_position_right_signal.jpg

 The correct placement of jumper pins can be seen in the picture below.

 .. figure:: Jumper_position_right.png

 And an example of incorrect jumper positioning: